HWPP Responsive Component

 All projects must also include formal partnership with an eligible MCW academic partner.
 Eligible academic partner(s) must be MCW full-time, part-time, or full professional effort status or eligible faculty teaching in the MCW Community Medical Education Program meeting specified criteria and serving a specific role on the project, with additional academic partners participating as needed.
 Please see the Call for Changemakers (PDF) for additional eligibility criteria.

 How to Submit

 Submit a Stage 1 Changemaker Brief Proposal via the online form.
 Stage 1 Changemaker Brief Proposal submissions are due by 12:00 PM CST on January 9, 2015.

-To help support applicant submissions, information sessions will be held Tuesday, December 2, 2014 from 1 PM to 2:30 PM and Wednesday, December 3, 2014 from 9 AM to 10:30 AM.
-Both sessions will be offered in-person in Milwaukee at MCW and via conference call and the web.
-The sessions offer applicants the opportunity to further explore the funding opportunity, application procedures, and expectations of funded awards.
-If you plan to participate in either information session, please register using the online form.
+To help support applicant submissions, information sessions were held Tuesday, December 2, 2014 from 1 PM to 2:30 PM and Wednesday, December 3, 2014 from 9 AM to 10:30 AM.
+Both sessions were offered in-person in Milwaukee at MCW and via conference call and the web.
+The sessions offered applicants the opportunity to further explore the funding opportunity, application procedures, and expectations of funded awards.

 Advancing a Healthier Wisconsin Endowment Research and Education Program (REP)